-As previously touched upon the omega 3 pound in the skin of the salmon is an excellent and natural way to enhance your bodies anti-inflammatory capability.
-It helps optimise the brains working levels as well as reduce inflammation around the whole of the body.
+As previously touched upon the omega 3 pounds in the skin of the salmon is an excellent and natural way to enhance your body’s anti-inflammatory capability.
+It helps optimize the brain’s working levels as well as reduce inflammation around the whole body.

-Omega 3 is also essential in for the brain to carryout various brain functions as well as repairs itself from damage, research into the effects of Omega 3 on the brain have also released papers confirming that long-term omega 3 supplementations can prevent Alzheimers and Parkinson’s disease.
+Omega 3 is also essential for the brain to carry out various brain functions as well as repairs itself from damage, research into the effects of Omega 3 on the brain has also released papers confirming that long-term omega 3 supplementations can prevent Alzheimer’s and Parkinson’s disease.

 Should I Go With Farmed Salmon Or Wild Salmon?

-Although farmed salmon is much more readily available and it is also a lot more cost-effective it is, unfortunately, deficient in many of the nutrients found in its wild counterparts.
-This is largely due to the fact the salmon are reared on an artificial pellet based diet rather than the crustaceans, flies and smaller fish they could consume in the wild.
+Although farmed salmon is much more readily available and is also a lot more cost-effective it is, unfortunately, deficient in many of the nutrients found in its wild counterparts.
+This is largely due to the fact the salmon are reared on an artificial pellet-based diet rather than the crustaceans, flies, and smaller fish they could consume in the wild.

-Some studies suggest that the farms dose their fish with various anti bionics to prevent their fish from catching and rapidly spreading a disease to the rest of their farm.
+Some studies suggest that the farms dose their fish with various anti-bionics to prevent their fish from catching and rapidly spreading disease to the rest of their farm.
 In theory, this can lower the effect of anti-bionics on your body when prescribed by your doctor when you actually need it.

-It is also important that you understand the term “wild caught” does not always mean you are purchasing wild salmon.
-Some salmon that is labelled as wild-caught in the super markets actually began their life in a salmon hatchery, matured and then released into the wild to be caught.
-These fish also poses many of the negatives of their farmed salmon counter parts.
+It is also important that you understand the term “wild-caught” does not always mean you are purchasing wild salmon.
+Some salmon that are labeled as wild-caught in the supermarkets actually began their life in a salmon hatchery, matured, and then released into the wild to be caught.
+These fish also poses many of the negatives of their farmed salmon counterparts.

 When shopping for salmon always try to find the “Alaskan Wild Caught” badge on the packaging.
-Due to their remoteness, alaskan salmon contain very little toxins, their meat is also extremely tasty due to their natural varied diets.
+Due to their remoteness, Alaskan salmon contain very little toxins, their meat is also extremely tasty due to their naturally varied diets.

 How To Shop For Salmon?

 Anyway back to business, some of these are not applicable in all cases as the salmon may already have been filtered and packaged but always try to buy a fish with clear eyes.
-Check to make sure it has a consistent colouring with no dark spots.
-If able poke its flesh, if the dent remains to stay away!
+Check to make sure it has consistent coloring with no dark spots.
+If able poke its flesh if the dent remains to stay away!
 If the flesh springs back to its previous position after around five seconds it is good to go.
-Make sure the fish’ flesh is intact and free of any cuts that may not have been made by the fish mongers blade.
-Fresh salmon should not actually smell like the stereo typical fishy smell, if it does then it has started to go off and although usually still safe to eat I would avoid it if I did not plan to eat the fish that night.
+Make sure the fish’s flesh is intact and free of any cuts that may not have been made by the fishmonger’s blade.
+Fresh salmon should not actually smell like the stereotypical fishy smell, if it does then it has started to go off, and although usually still safe to eat I would avoid it if I did not plan to eat the fish that night.